- Is preference given to Michigan students?

 - I haven’t completed all of the courses on the recommended list.
 Can I still apply?

-Yes.
-Many applicants are still completing the recommended coursework when they submit an application.
-It’s preferable to have completed a majority of the recommended courses prior to application.
-If offered admission, one of the conditions is conferral of a bachelor’s degree from an accredited U.S. institution prior to matriculation.
+Of course!
+Many applicants are still completing coursework when they submit an application and these recommended courses are encouraged — not required.
+Please note, if offered admission, one of the conditions is conferral of a bachelor’s degree from an accredited U.S. institution prior to matriculation.

-- What letters of recommendation are required and how should I submit them?
+- What letters of reference are required and how should I submit them?

-Applicants should submit a minimum of three -- and no more than five -- letters of recommendation.
-All letters should be submitted through AMCAS Letters of Evaluation/Recommendation Service.
+Applicants should submit a minimum of three -- and no more than four -- letters of reference.
+All letters should be submitted through AMCAS Letters of Evaluation/Reference Service.
 We recommend that science faculty members write at least two of your letters.
 Letter packets prepared by undergraduate institutions are also accepted.

 - What is the WMed policy about the MCAT?

-For the 2018 entering class, only scores from January 1, 2015, and September 2017 are valid for consideration.
-We require a minimum composite score of 25 or 40th percentile for MCAT 2015.
+For the 2024 entering class, MCAT scores from exams taken from January 2021 through September 2023 will be considered valid.
+We require a minimum composite score of 499 for MCAT.
 WMed does not have sub-score minimums.
 If multiple valid scores are listed, we consider the most recent composite score.
-We do not super-score sections across multiple exams.

 - I am graduating with a degree from a university in a country other than the U.S. Am I eligible for admission?